Trans & Non Binary: Gender outreach work

 One to One Support Sessions

-If you have not already done so and would like to have a one to one session with one of the Gender Outreach Workers please contact Jamie or Sophie directly to organise this.
-You can contact Sophie on email@example.com.
-These one to one sessions are available specifically for all those on the waiting list to be seen at the GIC.
+If you have not already done so and would like to have a one-to-one session with one of the Gender Outreach Workers, please contact us at email@example.com.
+These one-to-one sessions are available specifically for all those on the waiting list to be seen at the GIC.
 The sessions are there for you to ask questions and gain additional help and support during this interim period whilst you are on the waiting list.

 - Sophie Bracewell, LGIS Gender Outreach Worker